aifartist/ArtSpew/README.md

 Then try to pick a subject like "Mutant kitty monsters with glowing eyes, H.R.Giger style" and gen random versions of it.
 THe command below is doing 10 inference steps and appending 5 random tokens to the prompt.

-> python3 artspew.py --xl -p "Mutant kitty monsters with glowing eyes, H.R.Giger style" -c 32 -b 2 -s 10 -n 5 -l -t -g 0
+> python3 artspew.py --xl -p "Mutant kitty monsters with glowing eyes, H.R.Giger style" -c 32 -b 2 -s 10 -r 5 -l -t -g 0

 #### As a python module